Sebagabones/CITS3007Project/Phase1/Report/report1.md

 GitHub also provides GitHub Actions, which one of our group members has experience with, which will be discussed later on in this report in [Part 3.2](#32-additional-tooling).
 We considered mirroring our repository to one of our members home-server, which has a simple Git based VCS server, however we decided against this, as we feel confident that if GitHub goes down, we will have much bigger problems than this project.

 However, if GitHub *does* go down, but the project is still our biggest concern, we will still have local copies on each of our devices, so providing that every group member does not suffer the loss of their devices, *and* GitHub also goes down *all at the same time*, we will then migrate the repository to the aforementioned group members Git server (in which case, we will be using [Soft Serve](https://charm.sh/blog/self-hosted-soft-serve/) as our main VCS server)

-Finally, we decided to go with Git as the underlying VCS, even though there are (realistically) better options, (see [Jujutsu](https://github.com/jj-vcs/jj?tab=readme-ov-file), [Sapling](https://sapling-scm.com/), or [Pijul](https://nest.pijul.com/pijul/pijul), along with the classics such as Fossil, Darcs, or Mercurial), due to Git's extreme popularity (and 4/5 group members unwillingness to not have to learn how to use a new SCM system while also working on the project), we decided to just use Git.

 ## 2.2 Merging Strategies